Taitava/obsidian-shellcommands/README.md

 Not a single plugin can be great just by itself.
 And not a single plugin suits every situation.
 Here I'm collecting a list of plugins that can be good companions or good alternatives to *Shell commands*.

 <!-- Keep in alphabetical order! -->
 - **[cMenu](https://github.com/chetachiezikeuzor/cMenu-Plugin)**: When you select text in editor/preview mode, this plugin opens a small modal of buttons for text formatting and other actions.
 You can add shell commands to the mix!
+(Thanks [FelipeRearden](https://github.com/FelipeRearden) for telling me about this plugin!)
 - **[Customizable Sidemenu](https://github.com/phibr0/obsidian-customizable-sidebar)**: Allows you to add new left side menu icons that fire what ever Obsidian command you want - including shell commands!
+(Thanks [FelipeRearden](https://github.com/FelipeRearden) for this tip too!)
 - **[Text Expander](https://github.com/konodyuk/obsidian-text-expander)**: If you want to write codeblocks in your markdown note files and execute them, then *Text Expander* is the solution for you. *Shell commands* focuses on bringing short, rarely changed terminal commands at your finger tips via hotkeys.
 You can run longer scripts with *Shell commands* too by writing them into a bash/batch file and executing that file as a command, but if you need to view the script before executing it, or make changes regularly, then *Shell commands* is not so optimal for your situation, and you might benefit more from *Text Expander*.
 But of course, you can also have both if you like.

 ## Tested platforms